The Complaints team is responsible for investigating complaints as set out in our Terms of Reference.

 Investigation teams

 Investigators are responsible for investigating the complaints passed to them by the Assessment and Allocation team.
-They look carefully at the facts and then report their findings to an Assistant Ombudsman.
+They look carefully at the facts and then report their findings to their senior manager.

-There are teams which specialise in serious complaints and those about probation and immigration.
-All investigators also investigate less serious prison cases.
+There are teams which specialise in serious complaints and those about probation and immigration at the PPO.

 For more on how we investigate complaints see What to expect when you make a complaint.